 Remy told me that most clients use the Aqua2use GWDD.
 Pricing is $699 per unit.
 He recommends working with a plumber to set up and connect the system, which will usually take 2-3 hours.
 According to the Water Wise Group, by using this system, the average family of four can save up to 40,000 gallons of water a year!

-How Else Can You Use Grey Water from the Tub?
+4 Ways to Use Grey Water from the Tub

 There are many ways to use grey water, depending on your collection method.
 If you’re automatically distributing water to the garden then that’s one thing.
 But if you’re using a more manual ways to collect grey water, then try using it to: